-Physicians and other medical professionals are using their knowledge to boost their visibility and spread the word about common conditions, and even not so common ones.
+Physicians and other medical professionals are using their knowledge to boost their visibility and spread the word about common and uncommon conditions.
 There is a wide range of healthcare blogs—from doctor blogs to blogs about living with specific conditions—that cater to just about everyone’s individual needs and interests.

 Most doctors begin blogging to market their services and help their practice stand out among the competition.
 It’s a great way to connect with patients and build a community outlet to discuss conditions.

-When a doctor writes a blog, it adds to the credibility of the resource because doctors can use their professional knowledge to discuss an issue and provide advice for what to do about that issue.
+When a doctor uses their name in the author byline, it adds to the credibility of the resource because doctors can lend their professional knowledge to an issue and provide advice on approaching that issue.

 Doctors and other medical professionals who blog should include not only their name and credentials (oncologist, M.D., Ph.D), but also information on their place of employment to further the credibility that they are in fact licensed and actively practicing medical personnel.
 When it comes to establishing credibility, transparency is key.